 Reality – Professional and practical.

-The modules are structured in a way that gives a perfect blend of teaching concepts and frameworks and practical knowledge and case studies.
-I don’t feel overwhelmed with the material since the class is always discussing and brainstorming ideas, strategies, and in-depth analysis of real-life cases.
-The exams are designed in a way that encourages you to use the understanding you’ve built over the lectures and seminars instead of rote learning concepts or frameworks.
+The modules are structured in a way that give a perfect blend of teaching concepts and frameworks and practical knowledge and case studies.
+I don’t feel overwhelmed with the material since the class is always discussing and brainstorming ideas, strategies and in-depth analysis of real-life cases.
+The exams are designed in a way that encourages you to use your understanding you’ve built over the lectures and seminars instead of rote learning concepts or frameworks.

 Expectations – Online lectures will not be fulfilling.